amantus-ai/llm-codes/README.md

    - Browser notifications alert you when complete

 5. **Download**: View statistics and download your clean Markdown file

+## Supported Documentation Sites

+llm.codes uses intelligent pattern matching to support most documentation sites automatically.
+Rather than maintaining a list of thousands of individual sites, we use regex patterns to match common documentation URL structures.

+### Pattern-Based Matching

+We support documentation sites that match these patterns:

+1. **Documentation Subdomains** (`docs.*, developer.*, learn.*, etc.`)
+   - Examples: `docs.python.org`, `developer.apple.com`, `learn.microsoft.com`
+   - Pattern: Any subdomain like docs, developer, dev, learn, help, api, guide, wiki, or devcenter

+2. **Documentation Paths** (`/docs, /guide, /learn, etc.`)
+   - Examples: `angular.io/docs`, `redis.io/docs`, `react.dev/learn`
+   - Pattern: URLs ending with paths like /docs, /documentation, /api-docs, /guides, /learn, /help, /stable, or /latest

+3. **Programming Language Sites** (`*js.org, *lang.org, etc.`)
+   - Examples: `vuejs.org`, `kotlinlang.org`, `ruby-doc.org`
+   - Pattern: Domains ending with js, lang, py, or -doc followed by .org or .com

+4. **GitHub Pages** (`*.github.io`)
+   - Examples: Any GitHub Pages documentation site
+   - Pattern: All subdomains of github.io

+### Explicit Exceptions

+A small number of popular documentation sites don't follow standard patterns and are explicitly supported:

+- Swift Package Index (`swiftpackageindex.com`)
+- Flask (`flask.palletsprojects.com`)
+- Material-UI (`mui.com/material-ui`)
+- pip (`pip.pypa.io/en/stable`)
+- PHP (`www.php.net/docs.php`)

+### Adding New Sites

+Most documentation sites are automatically supported!
+If your site follows standard documentation URL patterns (like having `/docs` in the path or `docs.` as a subdomain), it should work without any changes.

+If you find a documentation site that isn't supported, please [open an issue](https://github.com/steipete/llm-codes/issues) and we'll either adjust our patterns or add it as an exception.

 ## Configuration Options